microsoft/DMF/Dmf/Modules.Library/Dmf_ActivitySensor.md

 ##### Remarks

-* ActivitySensor sensor is stopped by default.
+* ActivitySensor sensor is stopped automatically when Module closes.
+* Client calls this Method to manually stop the sensor.
+* After calling this Method, Client may call `DMF_ActivitySensor_Start`.

 -----------------------------------------------------------------------------------------------------------------------------------